PlanetLive/nextjs/README.md

 Our EarthDay Project Goals:

-1. Use NextJS with Prisma to display the content of public folders.
-(From GitHub, AWS S3, Google Drive, Dropbox, OneDrive, etc.)
+1. Display the content of public folders (from GitHub, AWS S3, Google Drive, Dropbox, OneDrive, etc.)
 2. Add display processes that are automatically driven by the file types (image rotation, video display, etc.).

 ## GitHub Copilot